 ?Manufacturing is the key?

-The economic growth is the way of life in India, feels Ajay Banga, chairman and chief executive officer of Citigroup’s Global Consumer Group International businesses.
-The continuity in the Indian economic policy despite changes in the government has increased the global confidence index towards India, he told Arun Kumar in an interview.
+The continuity in the Indian economic policy despite changes in the government has increased the global confidence index towards India, he said.

 India is among the top five markets for the US.
 It is one of the most prospective markets in terms of growth.
 Let me give you an overview of some assessment done by us.
 We believe that nearly 750 million people will be added to the middle class category worldover in the next five years.
 Out of this, we strongly believe that 25 per cent will be from India.
 This shows about the potential of Indian market.
 The other important markets are China, Brazil, Poland, Turkey, Korea and Russia.